HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 Dew forms on the surface below and does not require its vapors to rise.
 G-d was saying that He would work to inspire our souls "down below"--independently of the choices we make.
 When G-d sees that we stray from the path of Torah, He does not wait for our vapors to rise, He does not wait for us to repent.
 He proactively plants a bead of inspiration within our soul and stimulates within us the desire for a mitzvah.

-There are times that we inexplicably feel a desire to get closer to G-d.
+There are times when we inexplicably feel a desire to get closer to G‑d.
 We suddenly experience a need to attend a service at a synagogue or to join a Torah class, to light Shabbat candles or to donate to charity.
 These desires appear spontaneously; they are not stimulated by anything we see or hear.
-They are dew-like inspirations that are stimulated by G-d, not by our ascent from below.
+They are dew-like inspirations that are stimulated by G‑d, not by our ascent from below.

 G-d stimulates the desire but leaves the implementation to us.
 We have two choices: we can either confine ourselves to a single inspiration, or we can utilize this inspiration to stimulate further inspiration for additional mitzvot.